 - The APS described in paragraphs .06-.07 in this section and the related chart provides an example of a structure in use at the time that this interpretation was developed.
-Many of the references in this interpretation are to the example, but members should apply the concepts in spirit and substance to variations of the example structure as they develop. - by its owners to another (possibly public) entity (PublicCo).
+Many of the references in this interpretation are to the example, but members should apply the concepts in spirit and substance to variations of the example structure as they develop. - Description of the example APS in this interpretation is one in which an existing CPA practice (Oldfirm) is sold by its owners to another (possibly public) entity (PublicCo).
 PublicCo has subsidiaries or divisions, such as a bank, an insurance company, or a broker-dealer.
 It also has one or more professional service subsidiaries (PSS) or divisions that offer nonattest services (for example, tax, personal financial planning, and management consulting) to clients.
 The owners and employees of Oldfirm become employees of one of PublicCo's subsidiaries or divisions and may provide those nonattest services.
 In addition, the owners of Oldfirm form a new CPA firm (Newfirm) to provide attest services.
 CPAs, including the former owners of Oldfirm, own a majority of Newfirm (with regard to voting and financial interests).
 Attest services are performed by Newfirm and supervised by its owners.
 The arrangement between Newfirm and PublicCo (or one of its subsidiaries or divisions) includes the lease of employees, office space, and equipment; the performance of back-office functions, such as billing and collections; and advertising.
 Newfirm pays a negotiated amount for these services. - .07 The chief executive of the local office of the PSS where the partners of Newfirm are employed would be a direct superior.
 The chief executive of the PSS itself would be an indirect superior, and there may be indirect superiors in between, such as a regional chief executive of all PSS offices within a geographic area.